AIforJustice/workshop-June-2025/README.md

 The notebook `simplified_embeddings.ipynb` show how text information is structured in the "AI brain".
 It can be run online by clicking on "Open in Colab" <a target="_blank" href="https://colab.research.google.com/github/AIforJustice/workshop-June-2025/blob/main/simplified_embeddings.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>.
+An [Interactive visualization](https://projector.tensorflow.org/) to see the representation of words of an AI model.

 ## Practice part 4: Further developing AI for archiving: